Beta · 20 free units · worth $499 each

 You're okay wiring up a Hub — or having an installer do it.

 Two wires from the Hub to two terminals on the opener.
 If you're handy, there's a video.
-If you'd rather have someone do it, I'll coordinate a local installer at my cost.
+If you'd rather have someone do it, we'll coordinate a local installer at our cost.

 Apply